 Wild strawberry has smaller berries than what we’re used to getting in the store, but they are fairly hardy and will spread through runners.
 They make a nice edging or ground cover, and will need very little care from you, except for maybe some water when it’s especially hot.
 My kids really love going on treasure hunts in the yard for ripe berries.

 Yarrow is another one of those awesome plants that everybody talks about how easy it is to grow, but I’ve planted seeds a couple of times and had them not come up.
 Luckily, you can grow this one from divisions.
 Just find an established plant, and dig out a portion of it for your own yard.
 Bam!
 Yarrow grows well with lavender, and it’s good for medicinal purposes.
 Butterflies love it too!

 I’m sure you know what chives are, and that they can be super delicious.
 The awesome thing about them is that they grow in clumps, which you can separate and grow MORE chives.
 Whoot whoot!
 They also have beautiful flowers.

 Fennel can go craaaaaaazy, so you may want to keep on top of this one depending on where you live.
 It’s pretty easy, just pick the flowers before they go to seed.
 If you want the seeds, put a bag over them or something.
 If you do miss a few and it starts springing up all over your yard, just pull up the baby fennels and eat them, or if there are a TON, add them to the compost.
-Fennel is cool because you can eat the roots, the leaves, AND the seeds and flowers!
+Fennel is one the super cool edible plants because you can eat the roots, the leaves, AND the seeds and flowers!